REIQ coronavirus fast facts

 FAST FACTS: PROMOTING HYGIENE

-Personal hygiene is an important protection against coronavirus and all respiratory illnesses – this includes washing hands regularly.
+Personal hygiene is an important protection against COVID-19 and all respiratory illnesses – this includes washing hands regularly.
 REIQ members may wish to consider including the promotion of hygiene protocols as part of their sales and marketing collateral for all upcoming meetings and private inspections.
 It is critical to communicate openly with both clients and customers about the status of your operations, what protective measures you’ve implemented and how they (as customers) will be protected when they visit your agency or a private inspection hosted by you.
 Promotions may also help incentivise clients and customers who may be reluctant to reconsider attending.
 In addition, you may wish to consider placing posters in your office for your staff as hygiene reminders in the workplace.

 FAST FACTS: SELF-ASSESSMENT & REPORTING

-Follow the current guidelines on daily self-assessment and reporting as provided by QLD Health’s coronavirus quiz (here).
+Follow the current guidelines on daily self-assessment and reporting as provided by QLD Health’s COVID-19 quiz (here).
 If you have a fever, cough or difficulty breathing, seek medical assistance by calling your medical practitioner in advance and follow their advice on how to seek diagnosis and treatment.
 Please stay alert for revised guidelines on self-assessment and reporting from health professionals as well as from QLD Health.

 Do you have any of the following symptoms of COVID-19?